akeneo/pim-api-docs/content/events-api/subscription.md

 As you can read on our help center page [Subscribe and manage **events**](https://help.akeneo.com/pim/serenity/articles/manage-event-subscription.html#debug), we give you two ways to consult the logs related to all the event requests sent to a connection:
 - the log table in the `Event logs` page with filters on log data (level and/or date and time) and a search bar,
-- and a `.txt` file you can download by clicking on the `Download logs` button.
+- and a `.txt` file you can download by clicking on `Download logs`.

 ![Event logs UI](../img/events-api/event-log-ui.gif)